Finndersen/aws_sam_custom_build_method/README.md

-# Multi-lambda Monorepo Custom SAM Build Method
+# Custom SAM Build Method for Multi-lambda Monorepo

 A basic project template to demonstrate a custom AWS ASM build method which allows each Lambda to only contain the source code it needs.